Academic year 2023/24

 It includes results for pupils in schools in England:

-• at national level, broken down by the following pupil characteristics: gender, disadvantage, free school meal eligibility, ethnicity, special educational need status, first language and month of birth;
+• at national level, broken down by the following pupil characteristics: sex, disadvantage, free school meal eligibility, ethnicity, special educational need status, first language and month of birth;

 • at national level, broken down by the following school characteristics: school type, school phase, cohort size and school religious character;

-• at regional and local authority level, broken down by pupil characteristics: gender, disadvantage, free school meal eligibility, ethnicity, special educational need status and first language;
+• at regional and local authority level, broken down by pupil characteristics: sex, disadvantage, free school meal eligibility, ethnicity, special educational need status and first language;

-• at local authority district, school location and pupil residency broken down by disadvantage, free school meal eligibility and school type.
+• at local authority district level for school location and pupil residency, broken down by disadvantage, free school meal eligibility and school type.

 Some of these breakdowns are not discussed in the text but can be accessed via the table tool or by downloading the data files.